nickvane/Magento-RestApi/README.markdown

 ### More info

-The library uses Restsharp for the http communication with the Magento Rest API.
-The minimum version for RestSharp is
+The library is tested against Magento versions:
+* 1.7.0.*: all actions tested
+* 1.9.1.*: authentication tested